ramonchristophermorales/php-standards/README.md

 # php-standards
 Extensive research on PHP standards across different ways and platforms.

-For legacy application that runs on PHP 5.3 and below, maybe applicable to PHP 5.4.
+Can be used as coding guide for PHP 5.3 and up

 # PSR Standards